The University City Home Rental Trust

-The University City Home Rental Trust (UCHRT) was an experiment in maintaining racial integration of a neighborhood.
-It took place in University City, Missouri from 1968 to 1990.
-One of its leading investors was Leo Drey.
-His wife, Kay Drey, was its chief spokesperson.
-The UCHRT bought houses in a part of the city into which African Americans were moving, as whites were moving out.
+The University City Home Rental Trust (UCHRT), an experiment in maintaining racial integration of a neighborhood, took place in University City, Missouri, from 1968 to 1990.

+UCHRT bought houses in a part of the city where whites were moving out and African Americans were moving in.
 The houses were rented to white families with school-age children.
 The goal was to keep the neighborhood and the local public school integrated.
-In 1979, the St. Louis Post-Dispatch said, "The project--which experts say may be the only one of its kind in the United States--appears to have promoted integration successfully."
+In 1979, the St. Louis Post-Dispatch said, "The project—which experts say may be the only one of its kind in the United States—appears to have promoted integration successfully."

-University City
+Background

 University City, an old inner suburb of St. Louis, had an almost entirely white population until 1960.
 In the early '60s, increasing numbers of blacks moved in.
 Elected officials and community leaders decided to make integration of the city their goal, said then-City Manager Charles Henry.
 They felt that they were making an effort that was long overdue.
-Kay Drey wrote that in America up to that time, once blacks started to move into a community, it would remain integrated only for as long as it took for all the whites to move out.
+UCHRT spokeswomn Kay Drey wrote that in America up to that time, once blacks started to move into a community, it would remain integrated only for as long as it took for all the whites to move out.

 The Trust

 The idea for the trust came from Rev. William G. Lorenz of the University City Human Relations Commission.
 He said that in the area around Pershing Elementary School, white homeowners had reached a stage of "incipient run-away panic." and that something unusual would need to be done to draw whites to the area and keep the school integrated.
 He believed that young, well-educated, growing, "highly-mobile" families were seeking to rent quality houses and that the marketplace was not meeting this demand.
 He further asserted that many of these people were enlightened enough in racial attitudes to move into a mixed neighborhood, provided they were renting and not buying.
 Drey said that renters did not need to fear declining resale value, a key driver of white flight by homeowners.

-In March 1968, the Trust was formed by the Dreys, Janet Becker, Alan Kohn, and other investors.
+In March 1968, the Trust was formed by Kay Drey and her husband Leo Drey, Janet Becker, Alan Kohn, and other investors.
 By August, it had bought and renovated nine houses in northeastern University City.
 By September 1969, it owned 20 houses, all rented.
 But the trust experienced problems.
 It operated at a loss for its first year.
 Attracting more investors was difficult "because of our controversial nature."
 The Executive Committee sought to make it clear that they were not trying to keep African Americans out.
 Kohn said that he spoke to a neighborhood meeting of 50 people, about half of whom were black, and that they were "relieved and enthusiastic about what we were doing."